cfoge/capstone_2021/Report/readme.md

-The final capstone report with figures, equations and references.
+The final capstone report with figures, equations, images and references.